Webhook alerts

 // configured to require 1 alerts for selling, market sells full ETH amount

-When using generated alerts, ensure also using the strategy settings as saved to config.js when using the webhooks editor.
-There are several required settings for handling the expected number of alerts of the same type.
+When using generated alerts, ensure you also use the strategy settings saved to config.js in the webhooks editor.
+Several settings are required to handle the expected number of alerts of the same type.

 Alert message contents

-Alerts follow the same standardized pair syntax that also apply for normal Gunbot usage, the alert text must be in the subject line of an email.
+Alerts follow the same standardized pair syntax as normal Gunbot usage; the alert text must be in the subject line of an email.
 This format requires no special strategy settings.

 Limit order alert examples